bmuller/kademlia/README.md

-# Discovery Mechanism for KERI using Kademlia
+# Keridemlia: Discovery Mechanism for KERI using Kademlia

 [KERI](https://github.com/decentralized-identity/keri) is an end-to-end identity system for the Interjnet that places the primary root-of-trust in self-certifying Autonomic Identifiers (AIDs).
 Running KERI in indirect mode requires users or controllers to know mappings of AIDs to witness IP addresses in order to communicate and verify identities.
-KERID (a possible name for this project) solves this problem by providing a discovery mechanism that maps AIDs to witness IDs and witness IDs to witness IPs.
+Keridemlia solves this problem by providing a discovery mechanism that maps AIDs to witness IDs and witness IDs to witness IPs.
 This is done using a Distributed Hash Table, Kademlia.

 ## API